 Brown worked that case with DGS partner Jackie Roeder (who at the time was a senior associate), Xcel in-house attorney Jennifer Jaskolka and Brown’s paralegal at the time, Pamela Lee.
 “It was the first time that I had an all-female trial team, and it was a blast,” Brown said.

 The Xcel win came almost exactly a year after Brown had joined DGS.
 Coming to DGS allowed her to leave her comfort zone in several ways.
-The rm’s partners encouraged her to bring her trial skills to a broader range of cases, and she’s begun litigating intellectual property and general commercial matters.
+The firm’s partners encouraged her to bring her trial skills to a broader range of cases, and she’s begun litigating intellectual property and general commercial matters.

 She’s succeeded there, too.
 Brown recently helped a software startup secure IP rights over a smartphone application that its CEO had spent years developing.
 But those rights were in dispute, and Brown successfully argued in a preliminary injunction hearing to have the defendant stripped of all ownership claims over the application.
 Brown couldn’t share details of that case as it’s still ongoing.

 Joining DGS also meant she would assume a leadership role and be a consistent first chair on cases.
 At her previous firm where she’d practiced for nearly 10 years, Wheeler Trigg O’Donnell, there was always a more senior partner on cases whom she could lean on for guidance and to give her work.
 Moving to DGS, Brown would become that partner.